Iberia Talento a bordo Team

 Hugo González de Oliveira (Swimming)

 The everyday life of Hugo González de Oliveira (Palma de Mallorca, 1999) is based in the United States, where he studies computer engineering and is training to become one of the best swimmers in the world.
-He has won the Junior World Championships four times, and in 2021 he proved his potential by winning three medals at the European Aquatics Championships in Budapest: gold in 200 metres individual medley, silver in 100 metres backstroke, and bronze in 50 metres backstroke.
+In 2021, he proved his potential by winning three medals at the European Aquatics Championships in Budapest, but he received worldwide acclaim at the World Championships in Doha in 2024, where he was proclaimed world champion in 200-metre back.

 Niko Shera (Judo)